Skip to main content

 A sophisticated analysis of the testosterone-to-estrogen ratio requires moving beyond isolated pathways and adopting a systems-biology perspective.
 The regulation of this hormonal balance is not a simple linear process but an emergent property of the complex, bidirectional crosstalk between the central nervous system, the endocrine system, and the immune system.

-Lifestyle factors such as and chronic stress do not merely influence hormones; they perturb the entire neuro-endo-immune axis.
+Lifestyle factors such as sleep deprivation and chronic stress do not merely influence hormones; they perturb the entire neuro-endo-immune axis.
 The resulting hormonal shift is a downstream consequence of upstream dysregulation in neurotransmitter function, cytokine signaling, and cellular energy metabolism.
 This section will explore the intricate molecular mechanisms that link these systems, focusing on how chronic low-grade inflammation acts as a central mediator, translating lifestyle inputs into profound changes in steroidogenesis and hormonal equilibrium.

 Neuroinflammation and HPG Axis Suppression